Banking January 2026

 How does Banking compare?

-People in Banking were much more positive than average regarding Service & Quality Focus, Collaboration & Communication, and Company Performance.
+People in Banking were much more positive than average regarding Action, Inclusion, and Social Connection.

-People working in Banking are more engaged than Government Administration, Higher Education, Government, and Media Production & Publication.
-People working in Banking are less engaged than Engaging Growth.
+People working in Banking are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
+People working in Banking are less engaged than Investment Management, Legal Services, Venture Capital & Private Equity, and Engaging Growth.

-People in Banking were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 24% of people disagreeing (+1% above average).
+People in Banking were generally least favourable about Feedback & Recognition, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 26% of people disagreeing (+3% above average).

 How long do people stay?